MonkmanMH/UVic_BIDA302/course_outline/00_course-outline.md

 ## Some advice from people who took BIDA302 before...

 People who have previously taken this course were asked "Imagine that time travel is possible...You have just been transported back four weeks to the day before this course started.
 What is one thing you would tell your past self about this course?"
-Here's some of their answers:
+Here are some of their answers:

 * It won’t be as scary as you think it will be.

+* It is fun!
+Keep up!

 * You’ll get better soon.

 * Need to spend more time studying since the class is 6 hours a week, 1-2 hours a week outside class won’t be enough for a dinosaur like me.

-* To do the homework on Saturday after class so you haven’t forgotten everything!
+* To do the homework on Saturday* after class so you haven’t forgotten everything!

 * **Reading the textbook will help you, use it.**

   - Review the data before starting to work with it.
 It helps to understand what the data is, how it might be used.

-  - Review the material in the Saturday lesson as you will need it for the assignment.
+  - Review the material in the Saturday* lesson as you will need it for the assignment.

   - If you start having to use functions you aren’t familiar with, you’re on the wrong track.

   - Keep it simple, and then add on as you go.

+* Be confident in yourself and make sure you read the textbook!

+* The learning curve is the steepest on day one!
+Just because you’ve never programmed before doesn’t mean you are a lost cause and won’t be able to succeed.
+Take a deep breath, experiment, and revel in the feeling of satisfaction and accomplishment when R finally executes your code and doesn’t spit out another error message!

+  - P.S.
+Googling the Error Message may not be a real book, but Google will definitely offer up helpful message boards and YouTube tutorials from friendly members of the R community.

+  - P.P.S.
+Start an R Notebook and work out the problems in the R for Data Science textbook as you read the relevant chapters.
+Practice is the best way to learn programming.

 * Prepare to learn lots about R and RStudio. …And bring coffee!